-On the surface, the Zoo Med Repti Tuff should be the easiest choice.
-It’s (quite a bit) cheaper than the Evergreen Sun Glow and has extremely high reviews (4.4 out of 5 stars).
+On the surface, the Zoo Med Repti Tuff should be an excellent choice.
+It’s (quite a bit) cheaper than the Mega-Ray and has extremely high reviews (4.4 out of 5 stars).

 So while at face value you may think that you are getting a good deal, you’ll still need to get a 2nd light just for the extra UVB rays anyways.